 You still have the same income.
 You still have the same total of disposable income.
 You have just adjusted your budgeting to make this total equally dispersed.

-The half payment method helps you to visualize your budget and take control of your spending.
-It requires you to become more disciplined with your spending…but this is a good adulting thing.
+The half payment method helps you to visualize your budget in relationship to your income – and take control of your spending.
+It requires you to become more disciplined with your spending…but this is a good adulting thing to do.

 I’m a firm believer in having your budget on paper and at your fingertips so you always know exactly where your money is going and your remaining balance.
 Having amounts in your head or guessing isn’t a fail-proof system in taking control of your finances.